Storm's stork: Status

 The population of this notably rare species has been thought to be in recent rapid decline, primarily due to clearance of its natural habitat to make way for oil palm plantations and logging activities.
 It has probably never been common, even before extensive habitat destruction from increased anthropogenic land exploitation.

 It has been classified as Endangered on the IUCN Red List since 1994.
-The total population has been estimated to number 400-500 wild individuals.
-Of these individuals, 150 are estimated to live in Malaysia; and an estimated 250 in Indonesia.
+The total population, as of 2023, is estimated to number 300-1,750 mature, wild individuals.
+Of these individuals, less than 10 are estimated to live in Myanmar, and a further 10 in Malaysia; In Indonesia, 50–100 are believed to live on Sumatra, and the largest remaining population by far is expected to live on Borneo.
+The size of this population has not been satisfactorily estimated, and may be anywhere between 240–1,600 mature individuals.
 This species is legally protected in Indonesia, Sarawak and Thailand.
 Although such protection has previously not been rigorously enforced, this stork has been recorded in numerous protected areas throughout its range, especially in Kalimantan, on Sumatra and in Malaysia.

 This species requires extensive areas of dense lowland forest over which to forage, so that the best solution to protect this species from extinction would be the large-scale establishment of protected areas holding undisturbed lowland forest and riparian features.
 However, because this stork is very secretive, it has proved difficult to investigate its biology and ecology.
 Although it is almost certainly negatively affected by deforestation, little continues to be known about the exact extent of its responses to anthropogenic changes in its native habitat.